JHU-PL-Lab/www-fpse/notes.md

 ### Books etc to absorb

 * Real World OCaml topics:  need to read through this in more detail for fodder
-* Grossman PL course topics: ditto, files are in icloud.
-It is SML though.
 * PLII - go through that again.
 * Many Jane Street libraries.